b0inbot/atosgi/README.md

 See [examples/hello/BUILD](examples/hello/BUILD) for annotated usage.

+### Bundle Groups

+We separate out sets of useful features as "Bundle Groups".
+You can see these bundle groups
+via:

+    bazel query 'kind(bundles, @atosgi//bundles:all)'

+NOTE: These bundle groups are a more limited form of OBR or Apache Karaf Features and may soon be replaced.

 ## Useful targets

 - `@atosgi//:gogo` - bazel run target which drops straight into a Apache Felix gogo shell.